Martin O'Malley: Maryland StateStat

 One of O'Malley's first actions as governor was to implement the same CitiStat system he used to manage the city Baltimore as mayor on a statewide level.
 Maryland StateStat was first tried in 2007 by a few public safety and human services agencies.
 By 2014, over 20 agencies were engaged in the StateStat process through monthly individual agency meetings and quarterly cross-agency Stats including BayStat, StudentStat, VetStat and ReEntryStat.
 (The EPA would later base its ChesapeakeStat program on O'Malley's innovative BayStat program.)
 In 2012, he launched Maryland's Open Data Portal- StateStat, which used the data in the Portal to track progress towards his 16 strategic goals.
 As one of the few states at the time linking progress directly to open data, Maryland led the nation in government transparency and accountability.
 O'Malley has said that President Obama has looked at StateStat as a potential model for tracking stimulus funding.

 Democratic Party

 O'Malley was elected as the vice chairman of the Democratic Governors Association for 2009–2010, and on December 1, 2010, he was elected chairman for 2010–2011.

 Crime

 Soon after entering office, O'Malley closed the Maryland House of Correction in Jessup, a notoriously violent maximum-security prison.

-National Popular Vote
+National popular vote

 In April 2007, O'Malley became the first governor to sign legislation entering a state into the National Popular Vote Interstate Compact.
-Designed to reform how states allocate their electoral votes, the National Popular Vote plan has since been enacted in fourteen additional states and the District of Columbia.
+Designed to reform how states allocate their electoral votes, the national popular vote plan has since been enacted in fourteen additional states and the District of Columbia.